akydyrbay/coffee/README.md

 docker exec -it frappuccino_db_1 bash psql -U latte -d frappuccino
 ```
-## to fix issues and table are created
+## to fix issues and ensure the table are created
 ```bash
 docker-compose down -v
 ```